fenixkz/rl_journey/Lesson 2/theory.md

 **A quick important note.**

 At first glance it might be intuitive to represent this problem as a classification problem.
-Given state $s$ we want to get an index of the most profitable action $a$, so the network outputs the probability distribution over actions.
+Given state $s$ we want to get an index of the most profitable action $a$, so the network outputs the probability distribution over actions, i.e. let the neural network be our policy.

 However, to use any TD-learning update rules we need to estimate state or state-action values.
 If the network chooses the best action, how can we estimate the Q-values?